Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 ## Task 1 — Data Preprocessing and Customer Scoring
 Python function: ```preprocess_and_score```

 This is the first step in your pipeline and perhaps the most crucial.
 It reads a large dataset using **Dask**, designed for larger-than-memory computation.
-It then calculates a “Customer Score” in a DataFrame named scored_df, based on various metrics like “*TotalPurchaseAmount*”, “*NumberOfPurchases*”, and “*AverageReviewScore*”.
+It then calculates a "Customer Score" in a DataFrame named scored_df, based on various metrics like "*TotalPurchaseAmount*", "*NumberOfPurchases*", and "*AverageReviewScore*".

 After reading and processing the dataset with Dask, this task will output a Pandas DataFrame for further use in the remaining 3 tasks.